pavelsaman/pavelsaman.github.io/_posts/2019-09-20-process-connection-log-with-awk-oneliner.md

 8. awk can also read an env variable `ENVIRON["MY_VAR"]`, this can be used even in `BEGIN` block

 All in all, with a couple of characters, awk lets you do a lot with any text.
 It's worth it to know how to use it.
+If you want to see more examples, you can go into my [AwkWorkspace repository on github](https://github.com/pavelsaman/AwkWorkspace) or [see some of my awk libraries](https://github.com/pavelsaman/Awk-lib).